Vol. 04 · Issue 14 · APR 2026

 If your modeler tone is fizzy right now, run through this list in order:

-- Add a low-pass filter at 7kHz at the end of your chain.
+2. Add a low-pass filter at about 7kHz at the end of your chain.

-- Turn up the volume.
-Seriously.
-Even a little louder can change the picture.
+5. Turn up the volume.
+Even a moderate increase reshapes the frequency balance.

 Most players find that fixes 1 and 2 alone solve 90% of fizz problems.
 Do those first, and only dig deeper if the problem persists.